benjipt/benjipt/README.md

 ## 👩🏼‍💻 Career Goals

-Developing a freelance dev agency specializing in web/mobile applications.
-Check out my [portfolio](https://benjithompson.netlify.app) to see what I've been working on.
+I recently founded a development agency focused on building web and mobile applications for startups called Signal Fluid! (_website coming soon_).
+Check out my [portfolio](https://benjithompson.netlify.app) to see what I've been working on in my spare time.
 I'm also looking for open-source projects to contribute to.

 ## 🔭 Side Projects